KyleMayes/vulkanalia/tutorial/book/src/setup/instance.md

 Lastly we import the Vulkan 1.0 prelude from `vulkanalia` which will provide all of the other Vulkan-related imports we will need for this and future chapters.

 Now, to create an instance we'll next have to fill in a struct with some information about our application.
 This data is technically optional, but it may provide some useful information to the driver in order to optimize our specific application (e.g., because it uses a well-known graphics engine with certain special behavior).
-This struct is called `vk::ApplicationInfo` and we'll create it in a new function called `create_instance` that takes a Vulkan entry point (which we will create later) and returns a Vulkan instance:
+This struct is called `vk::ApplicationInfo` and we'll create it in a new function called `^create_instance` that takes a Vulkan entry point (which we will create later) and returns a Vulkan instance:

 ```rust,noplaypen
 fn create_instance(entry: &Entry) -> Result<Instance> {